 Obesity and intimate partner violence (IPV) represent two interconnected public health challenges that significantly impact women's health and wellbeing globally (1, 2).
-The escalating prevalence of both conditions has prompted increased attention from researchers and policymakers seeking to understand their complex relationship and develop effective interventions.
+The escalating prevalence of both conditions has prompted increased attention from researchers and policymakers seeking to understand

 The worldwide obesity epidemic has reached alarming proportions.
-According to the World Health Organization, global prevalence of overweight and obesity among adults reached 39% and 13% respectively by 2016, representing a dramatic increase from 857 million affected individuals in 1975 to 2.1 billion in 2016 (3).
-This trend has been particularly pronounced in developing countries experiencing rapid socioeconomic transitions.
+According to the World Health Organization, global prevalence of overweight and obesity among adults reached 39% and 13% respectively by 2016, representing a dramatic increase